 - Most installations completed in less than one day

 The CarbonArmor® Wall Reinforcing System, developed by Supportworks, is a state-of-the-art solution used to fix cracked and bowing foundation walls.

 CarbonArmor® reinforces and stabilizes basement walls utilizing the same technology used by the U.S. Department of Defense, Army Corps of Engineers, and aerospace engineers to reinforce bomb shelters, skyscrapers, and bridges.

 The sooner you repair damaged foundation walls, the better

 Signs of foundation damage are usually easy to spot.
-Foundation walls built from concrete block typically crack along joint lines between blocks, forming a horizontal crack near the midpoint of the wall and “stair step” cracking at the corners.
+Foundation walls built from concrete blocks typically crack along joint lines, forming a horizontal crack near the midpoint of the wall and “stair step” cracking at the corners.